 University of Arkansas at Pine Bluff

-University of Arkansas at Pine Bluff is accredited by the Higher Learning Commission and is a member of the North Central Association.
-It features this degreed programs:
+The University of Arkansas at Pine Bluff is accredited by the Higher Learning Commission and is a member of the North Central Association.
+It features these degreed programs:

 Aquaculture and Fisheries

 Chemistry & Physics